x-square/data_analytics/24-04-advanced-data-analytics.md

 ### Type II error

 Reducing your risk of making a Type I error means you are more likely to make a Type II error, or false negative.
 A Type II error occurs when you fail to reject a null hypothesis which is actually false.
-In other words, you conclude your result occurred by chance, when in fact it didn’t.
+In other words, you conclude your result occurred by chance, when in fact it didn't.

 For example, in your clinical study, if the null hypothesis is false, this means that the medicine is effective.
 If you make a Type II error and fail to reject the null hypothesis, you incorrectly conclude that the medicine is ineffective when it actually relieves cold symptoms.